Searching ...

 Photos of South Carolina Map, Lancaster South Carolina, and a view of Charlotte, NC

-About Lancaster County
+About Lancaster County SC

-Lancaster County is in the northern region of South Carolina.
-Some consider it part of the Charlotte, North Carolina suburbs.
-It’s just 40 minutes south of this major destination.
+Historic Lancaster County is in the northern region of South Carolina.
+Located optimally between two major metropolitan areas, residents enjoy small-town living.
+Some consider its towns part of the Charlotte, North Carolina suburbs.
+It’s just 40 minutes south of this major city.
 It’s also just 60 miles north of South Carolina’s capital, Columbia.
-The borders create an unusual shape, with a narrow strip of land forming an antenna-like “panhandle.”
-More development is apparent in this region, while the southern portions tend to be more rural and agricultural.

 Lancaster County History

-During the American Revolution, Buford’s Massacre took place ten miles east of the town of Lancaster.
-British forces killed or wounded almost all 350 Patriots of Colonel Abraham Buford’s retreating troops.
+During the American Revolution, Buford’s Massacre took place ten miles east of the Town of Lancaster.
+British forces killed or wounded almost all 350 patriots of Colonel Abraham Buford’s retreating troops.
 A few months later, the travesty was avenged when Colonel Thomas Sumter surprised and defeated British forces at the Battle of Hanging Rock in the southern part of Lancaster County.

 General William T. Sherman occupied the town of Lancaster on his way to Virginia during his Southern campaign in 1865.
 The Union Soldiers attempted to burn the courthouse and the jail, but the damage was not severe to either building.
 The soldiers did loot the town and used the Presbyterian Church as a stable for the horses.